boshkins/pelopia/doc/HLD.md

 Find a representative large dataset (NYC?) for performance measurement and experimentation.
 Identify an execution profiling tool for every platform.
 Make sure to measure speed on fully optimized release builds.

 ###Integration testing
 Create an integration test suite for every end-user API (C++, Android/Java, OSX/Swift/ObjC).
 The test have to be written against the API and exercise the subsystems end-to-end.
 Breadth of coverage is not as important.
+For a testing framework, use Catch for C/C++, JUnit for Java, XCTest for Objective C and Swift.

 ##Build system
 Investigate the C++ standard supported by all tool chains in use, document, set corresponding options across all compilers.